 I don’t see the point of this lawsuit.
 What could Mark Waid say that would defame Richard C. Meyer more than he’s already defamed himself?
-Meyer has a bad reputation in the comic book community because he’s worked hard at earning it.
+Meyer has a bad reputation in the comic book community and he’s worked hard at earning it.
 He has hundreds of videos on YouTube where he says terrible things about people.
 Meyer refers to this activity as “roasting.”
 He focuses much of his roasting on women and minority comic book professionals, particularly members of the LGBT community.
 This roasting seems disproportionate considering most comic book professionals aren’t women or minorities.

 Had Antarctic Press spent any time watching Meyer’s more disturbing videos?
 If they had, they probably would not have wanted to do business with him.

 Because Meyer could not find a publisher to publish Jawbreakers: Lost Souls, he focused on selling the book solely through Indiegogo at a minimum of $35 per book.
 So far he’s made $397,104 on Indiegogo.
 That’s far more than he would have made if he found a conventional publisher such as Antarctic Press to publish the book.
 The book can still be purchased on Indiegogo for $35.